opencrvs/opencrvs-core/infrastructure/server-setup/README.md

 ansible-playbook -i <inventory_file> playbook.yml -e "dockerhub_username=your_username dockerhub_password=your_password"
 ```

-Replace <inventory_file> with the correct inventory file.
+Replace <inventory_file> with the correct inventory file and use `-k` option if you need supply an ssh password.
 These files contain the list of servers which are to be configured.
 If you are setting up a new set of servers, you will need to create a new file.
 Some files have been provide for the QA and staging environments.

 Once this command is finished the servers are now prepared for an OpenCRVS deployment.